mahdi-eth/JS-Quiz-Class-Finder/README.md

 # JS-Quiz-Class-Finder
-Finding the elements which contain flex as class and append it to an array, for javascript quiz.
+Finding the elements which contain flex as class and append them to an array.

+`javascript quiz`